maddy65536/qr/README.md

 # qr
-A qr code generator built using only the rust standard library.
+A command line qr code generator.

 Supports all versions, all error correction levels, and byte, alphanumeric, and numeric modes.